 Culture, People, Management.
 You hear these all the time, but, I really meant it.
 This is one of the best places I have ever worked!
 People are great, you will learn something, and everyone is always willing to help you.
 This is just not another agency, Ketchum is moving forward and setting the pace of what a communications agency should be.
 You will do some very good work here for some very cool clients, it's just not another agency gig.
 Kudos', if you interview here, ask what it is :^)

 I have to go home.
 No, only kidding.
 I really cannot think about something that would not want someone to work here.

 Advice to Management

 I applied online.
-The process took 4+ weeks.
-I interviewed at Ketchum (New York, NY).
+The process took a week.
+I interviewed at Ketchum in November 2007.

 2015-2020 Dietary Guidelines for Americans: Dasha Shor, Ketchum Account Executive and RD, breaks down what communicators need to know.